All you need to know about DOMS

 What is DOMS?

-DOMS is the acronym used by doctors and fitness professionals for ‘Delayed Onset Muscle Soreness’.
-As the name suggests, delayed onset muscle soreness is the soreness and discomfort you experience after exercise, especially if that exercise is something you are not used to doing.
-For instance, if you usually walk as your main form of cardio exercise then decide to go for a bike ride, if may find that your legs are very stiff and sore hours later.
+DOMS stands for ‘Delayed Onset Muscle Soreness’.
+As the name suggests, DOMS is the soreness and discomfort you may experience after exercise, particularly if that exercise is something you are not used to doing.
+For instance, if you usually walk as your main form of cardio exercise then decide to go for an epic bike ride, you might find that your legs are very stiff and sore hours later.

-Our bodies are creatures of habit (and to some degree are very lazy) and prefer to do the same thing day in and day out because it is easy.
-Just like a little kid, our bodies like to know what to expect and don’t particularly like to be challenged– it means it has to work harder – which is why personal trainers recommend changing your routine regularly because it shakes things up a bit, and helps you avoid the dreaded DOMS.
+Our bodies are creatures of habit (and to some degree quite lazy) and prefer to do the same thing day in and day out because it is easy.
+Just like a little kid, our bodies like to know what to expect, and don’t particularly like to be challenged because it means it has to work harder.
+This is why personal trainers commonly recommend changing your routine regularly because it shakes things up a bit, and helps you avoid the dreaded DOMS.

 DOMS is tough to dodge.
-You COULD try never exercising, never getting sick or injured, or change your routine, then at some point in your life you will experience DOMS.
-Even if you don’t exercise you can still experience DOMS simply by doing something your body is not used to (such as moping the floor, carrying a heavy weight, doing the gardening etc).
-While you cannot prevent DOMS as such, there are steps you can take to reduce the likelihood of it occurring.
+You COULD try never exercising, never getting sick or injured and never EVER change your routine; but that’s neither possible, or good for you.
+Even if you don’t exercise you can still experience DOMS simply by doing something your body is not used to (such as mopping the floor, carrying a heavy weight, or doing the gardening).
+While you can’t prevent DOMS as such, there are steps you can take to reduce the likelihood of it occurring and the severity.

-If you are changing your routine try not to make the changes to dramatic.
+- If you are changing your routine try not to make the changes too dramatic.
 For instance if you are used to walking for 30 minutes at 60% intensity, don’t suddenly change to cycling for 45 minutes at 80% intensity.
-Not only will you struggle to complete your exercise session but you are guaranteed to be stiff and sore the next day.
+Not only will you struggle to complete your exercise session but you are guaranteed to feel it the next day.

 Because the cause of DOMS is similar to a minor injury, it is often treated in the same way.
 Make sure you include an active recovery component in your workout to help your body cool down and return to normal slowly.
 Doing so allows the lactic acid which builds up during exercise to be removed from your muscles as your heart rate gradually slows down.

-You will find that you don’t feel too bad when you are up and about and your muscles are warmed up – it’s only when you stand still, sit down, or go to bed that the soreness and stiffness really take hold.
+You will find that you don’t feel too bad when you are up and about and your muscles are warmed up.
+It’s only when you stand still, sit down, or go to bed that the soreness and stiffness really takes hold.
 This is because warm muscles equal increased blood flow and healing.
-Cold muscles on the other hand allow the muscles to ‘cease up’ and it takes a lot to get them going again.
-Massages, warm baths, and gentle stretching all help to increase blood flow to your stiff and sore muscles and help the healing process.
+Cold muscles on the other hand allow the muscles to ‘seize up’ and it can take a lot to get them going again.
+Massages, warm baths, and gentle stretching all help to increase blood flow to your stiff and sore muscles and fast-track the healing process.
 If you overdid it and are suffering from severe debilitating DOMS, anti inflammatories can soften the symptoms; but won’t aid the recovery.
 If it takes more than a week for you to recover, you should get checked out.